Top Uses of Pari Passu in Finance and Investments

 What is the difference between pari passu and pro rata distribution?

-Pari passu ensures that all creditors receive payment on an equal footing, while pro rata distribution means payments are made based on the proportion of each party’s investment.
+Pari passu refers to creditors or investors standing on equal footing, while pro rata distribution refers to dividing payments in proportion to each claim.

 Can you provide an example of pari passu in action?